 integrated production for environment-friendly pest and disease management

-Alternative temperate climate crops: Cherries, honeybush and rooibos teas, olives, and strawberries
+Alternative temperate climate crops (cherries, honeybush & rooibos teas, olives, pomegranates, figs, aloe and strawberries)

 This campus maintains excellent

 partnerships with its relevant industries to ensure the future of the